Summit 11 - 2018

 Dr. Auer has received several National Grants from “Fonds Gesundes Österreich”, the Austrian National Bank, The Austrian Science Fonds (FWF) and the County of Upper Austria.
 The work of the team is supported by the Austrian Ministry for Social Affairs for several years in sequence.
 Currently, she and her team are participating in three AAL projects funded by the European commission.
 Dr Auer initiated a University Master course for “Dementia Studies” in 2009 at the Danube University in Krems and she is directing this Master course.
 Dr. Auer is a member of the pan-European research network Interdem.

-A pre-event newsletter, as well as the Tuesday evening Poster Session booklet are archived below.
+A pre-event newsletter, as well as the Tuesday evening Poster Session booklet and final report are archived below.